How to Start a Hotel

 A number of factors affect the performance of the hotel industry.
 These drivers include:

-• Domestic Trips By US Residents: Trends in domestic travel, especially for business travellers, and the total nights spent away from home directly affect demand for accommodation.
+• Domestic Trips By US Residents: Trends in domestic travel, especially for business travelers, and the total nights spent away from home directly affect demand for accommodation.
 As the number of trips made by US citizens rises, demand for hotels and motels to house them increases.

 • Consumer Confidence Index: Changes in consumer confidence influence decisions that individuals make concerning expenditure on entertainment and traveling, particularly during a recession.